Check the best skills to put on a CV. See good examples and learn what key skills for a CV are.

 It doesn’t make that much of a difference and is mostly a matter of preference.

 My take?
-In 2019, go with the email cover letter and attach a CV only unless a job ad explicitly demands candidates to enclose cover letters as separate attachments.
+Go with the email cover letter and attach a CV only unless a job ad explicitly demands candidates to enclose cover letters as separate attachments.